 - General principles of equity

-What Is Post-Judgment Interest in Texas?
+What Is Post-Judgment Interest?

 Post-judgment interest accrues on the entire amount of the judgment, including pre-judgment interest and court costs.
 TEX.
 FIN.
 CODE § 304.003(a).
 All money judgments must specify the post-judgment interest rate applicable to that judgment.
 TEX.
 FIN.
 CODE § 304.001.
 Post-judgment interest does compound annually.
 TEX.
 FIN.
 CODE § 304.006.